Aegiq/lightworks/docs/source/emulator/index.rst

 This is an introduction

-Below is a comparison of the functionality of different simulation objects:
+Below is a comparison of the functionality of the different simulation objects included with the emulator:

 .. list-table:: Simulator object comparison
     :widths: 25 25 25 25